For BusinessFor Customers

 2. What are your typical approval rates?

 Some vendors may claim they serve a wide audience, but the proof is in the numbers.
-This is such an important data point, because it determines how many potential shoppers will actually end up with the purchasing power they need to complete the sale.
+Approval rates are an important data point because it determines how many potential shoppers will actually end up with the purchasing power they need to complete the sale.

 3. What is your customer application experience like?

-Thanks to ecommerce giants like Amazon, customers today expect a low effort, seamless, and friction free checkout experience - and financing is a critical part of that flow.
+Thanks to the ubiquity of native e-commerce leaders like Amazon, customers today expect a low-effort, seamless, and friction-free checkout experience - and financing is a critical part of that flow.

 You want to understand a few things:

-2. Can they complete the application on a mobile device?
+1. Can customers complete the application on their own mobile device?
 Nothing overwhelms a customer like a paper application or having to wait in line for a shared terminal.
 Customers are also nervous about sharing personal information.
-It's more convenient and feels more secure to apply on their own device.
+It's more convenient and more secure to apply on their own device.
+Additionally, when a customer completes the application and reviews the terms on their own device, you can be confident they had access to all of the information before they signed their contract.

-3. How long is the application?
+2. How long is the application?
 A long checkout process means more abandoned carts.
 You'll want to understand how many steps and clicks are involved in order for your customer to apply.
+Ask if the provider has a pre-qualification capability.
+This makes it possible for your customers to get an eligibility decision earlier in the financing application, potentially using information they already entered when applying with a different provider at your business.

 4. Do you offer in-store and online options?